kubernetes/enhancements/keps/sig-apps/20190305-add-progress-deadline-seconds-to-job.md

 ## Motivation

 In [#48075][] and [#51153][] we've introduced backoff policy for job, which does not cover certain issues with erroneous jobs.
-For example, we create a job with miss-typed pull spec, and will find out about it only when the job controller kicks a pod and the pod will result in ImagePullBackOff state.
+For example, we create a job with miss-typed pod spec, and will find out about it only when the job controller kicks a pod and the pod will result in `pending` state with `ImagePullBackOff` reason.
 The job will remain active.
 Users would like to fail the job instead of having the job remain active if there's a typo, config error, not-pullable image etc.
 For detailed examples, please see the below user stories.